 The proposed subproject will be implemented within the government premises which is earmarked for the fruit research and development institute's activities.
 Hence there is no direct contact of subproject activities with the community.
-As the subproject activities, construction of an agrowell, construction of 75m3 capacity water storage tank, laying of main & distribution pipelines, renovation of existing rain water catch pit/pond and installation of water pumps are included.
-All the activities will be implemented within the land under purview of FRDI.
+As the subproject activities, supply of equipment and accessories for the currently operating laboratories of FRDI are only included.
+There is no construction or rehabilitation activities are included in to this subproject.
 Hence, there is no social impact emerging by the subproject activities.
 There are no assets or activities that will be disturbed or affected by the subproject activities.

 The magnitude of the proposed project interventions is very low. accordingly, the anticipated negative social impacts of the proposed project will be minor or insignificant.
-Only possible impacts regarding the health & safety of the FRDI staff and the contractor staff during the subproject implementation are anticipated.
-Summarised social impacts and mitigation measures are shown in table 2.
-However, the following impacts are listed to get emphasis in the project selection and implementation.